Learning-Games/open-games-RLib/rlib-client/README.md

 - [ ] Clean up the Haskell code?
   - [ ] IO Monad?!

+- [x] Start running more experiments on a GPU?
 - [x] Connected RLLib
 - [x] Make it stop training: set done=true at some point.
 - [x] For this game, do we have _any_ observations? (yes: the moves themselves, duh)